 Dikeledi is turning 4 next month.
 The party invitations are out, and the Unicorn cake order is in.
 It honestly feels like yesterday that you received the earth-shattering news that made your eyes well up.
-In Tswana the name Dikeledi means “tears” and considering how long you waited for your first bundle to arrive, the name didn’t only seem appropriate, it felt God sent.
+The name Dikeledi means “tears” in Setswana and considering how long you waited for your first bundle to arrive, the name didn’t only seem appropriate, it felt God sent.
 Fast forward 47 months, and the question on everyone’s lips is, “Are you going to try for another?”
 One has been such a blessing, but you grew up as an only child and remember how you longed for a sibling to share in the butterfly catching and tea party set up duties.

 You would love to try for another one, but as the 80s band Simply Red put it – “Money’s too tight to mention”.

 In a world where money wasn’t an issue, and you could simply walk up to an ATM machine and draw a fist full of cash, whenever you needed to, the idea of having a second, third or even a fourth child would be a lot easier, wouldn’t it?